Ben-Ganon/Obsidian_Olympus_DnD/General/Combat Mechanics.md

 #### Attacking with weapon
 To attack with a weapon, roll its offensive value.
 The target can then choose to block the attack with their shield or weapon (according to their defensive stat), or dodge the attack with an Agility roll.
+Melee attacks with a weapon can only be made to enemies adjacent to you (within 1 tile or 2 Meters)

 #### Firing arrows
 First, to fire an arrow one must have a bow and arrow ammunition.